Waaaaaay back in the day in Europe — from Roman times until at least the Middle Ages — the largest meals were usually eaten around noon.

 That said, table salt often contains iodine, a nutrient that helps keep your metabolism strong and stable.
 Aim for 150 micrograms of iodine daily, which is about half a teaspoon of iodized salt.

-If you’d prefer to avoid adding salt to meals, there’s also iodine in fish, dairy, fruits and vegetables, all of which are key ingredients in these awesome recipes:
+If you’d prefer to avoid adding salt to meals, there’s also iodine in fish, dairy, fruits and vegetables.

 Wondering how to reboot your metabolism at other times of day?
 Check out these easy morning and afternoon tips, as well as these ones for making the most of exercise.